 Government classes attract a variety of students, from those seeking a broad-based education, to those focusing on a specific career.
 An up-to-date working knowledge of government is important for everyone– active citizens, lobbyists, decision makers, journalists, community organizers, policy analysts, campaign professionals, managers, and government employees alike.

 The subfields we offer are international relations, comparative politics, public law, political theory, public administration, public policy, and American politics.
-Special concentrations in border and security studies also are available at the graduate level.

 Approximately 100 undergraduates major in Government (political science) and more than 60 are enrolled in the Law and Society Supplemental major.
 Many majors have distinguished themselves in the Model United Nations, the Honors College and the Crimson Scholars Program.
 Students are leaders in university and community affairs.
 Pi Sigma Alpha, the national political science honor society, has an active on-campus chapter, offering graduates as well as undergraduates opportunities for professional contacts.